alvivar/lions/README.md

 # lions

-Right now looking for the simplest ECS approach ever by making a simple tanks game a la Battle City.
+A **tank vs tank** game a la Battle City while looking for the simplest approach to iterate GameObjects on Systems.